-- The promotion of infant formula and the provision of free formula samples to mothers or health professionals are banned under the WHO Code on the marketing of breast milk substitutes, to which the UK and RCPCH adheres.
+- The promotion of infant formula and the provision of free formula samples to mothers or health professionals are banned under the WHO Code on the marketing of breast milk substitutes, to which the RCPCH adheres.
 The RCPCH does not condone the promotion of follow-on formulas or non-evidenced claims of health benefits from infant formula and other nutritional products.

 - Infant formula and other nutritional products must be based on rigorous, high quality research, development, and clinical evaluation, to ensure babies receive products that improve incrementally; this requires transparent, collaborative engagement between paediatricians, scientists, other healthcare professionals, and industry.

 - Public Health England to deliver a public health messaging campaign on initiation and continuation of breastfeeding.
 Campaigns should be targeted in areas with high maternal deprivation.

 - The Northern Ireland Public Health Agency should build on the ‘#NotSorryMums campaign, including promoting information on initiation and continuation of breastfeeding.

 - We welcomed the Welsh Government’s launch of the All Wales Breastfeeding Five Year Action Plan in 2019.
 Resource should be provided to ensure implementation of actions within the Plan.

 - The Scottish Government should continue to annually review and monitor the objectives set out in “Improving Maternal and Infant Nutrition: A Framework for Action” (2011) and take appropriate action based on this evaluation.